anekemuna/team-dex/README.md

 ## Notes

-The hardest part I faced was styling the application. need to lift state variables up - i.e. Pokemons list into App since gallery and summary use it
+- The hardest part I faced was styling the application.

-- edit form component
+- I struggled with the form.
+Since the form is exactly the same in Create.jsx and Edit.jsx I tried to make it into a reusable component with a mode property to toggle between edit and create.
+But I run into a couple errors.
+Due to the time constraints, I am removed the form component.

 ## Credits & Attribution